Coyote Creek State Park: History

 The Coyote Creek area was inhabited by Native Americans for centuries, although no significant archaeological sites have been found within the park.
 Settlement by Euro-Americans began in 1837 when three residents of Taos received a community land grant from the Mexican government.
 The Coyote Creek valley was farmed and many sections were held as community property.
 With the annexation of New Mexico by the United States in 1846, the grant only narrowly succeeded in being honored.
 However Stephen Benton Elkins and Thomas B. Catron began buying up community lands, so in defense the residents of Guadalupita divided up and privatized the remaining common parcels in 1889.

 In the early 1930s many of the parcels were consolidated into a ranch owned by Eusebio Romero.
 A ranch house and the remains of a moonshine shack from this era are still visible in the park.
 In the late 1960s, as a new owner bought up the ranch, 80 acre surveyed as prime state park material were set aside.
 This property was purchased by the state on April 24, 1969, for $16,000.
 The park maintains an official arrangement with an acequia of landowners downstream.
 Coyote Creek State Park was greatly expanded in size in 2004 with the purchase and donation of 382 acre by The Trust for Public Land.

 Recreation

 Coyote Creek State Park is open year-round, with most visitors coming to fish, hike, camp, and picnic.
 A 2 mi trail circles through the park, crossing the creek twice.
+Coyote Creek is the most densely stocked trout stream in New Mexico.